 Belgian employers do not always reply to job applications, particularly if you sent a speculative application.
 If you don’t hear anything about your job application within four weeks, you may assume your application hasn’t been successful.

 Belgian job interviews and the selection procedure

 Before the job interview, find out as much as possible about the company and the job you’re applying for.
 You should know your own CV inside out, prepare answers to questions about your motivations – why you want the job, why you want to work for this particular company – and how your skills and experience make you the best person for the job.
 Think of a few questions to ask your interviewers at the end of the interview (and not just about the salary).
 Don’t brag – Belgians are typically modest, and they will be assessing your social interaction skills.

-Depending on the job you might be asked to sit psychometric, psychological, intelligence or aptitude tests as part of the interview process.
+Depending on the job, you might need to sit psychometric, psychological, intelligence, or aptitude test.

 Don’t forget to take your educational certificates along with you.

 - Wear appropriate, smart, clothing – no jeans or trainers.